 Failure of integration of the Chinese market

-One of the major issue of Ebay was that they were too confident about their popularity in the Chinese market.
-They though that doing business would be exactly the same.
-This is the same problem regarding the costumers’ behaviors.
-They did not recognize differences between Chinese and American market.
+One of the major issues of eBay was that they were too confident about its popularity in the Chinese market.
+They thought that doing business would be exactly the same.
+This is the same problem regarding the customers’ behaviors.
+They did not recognize the differences between the Chinese and American markets.

 Actually, competition is very hard in China.
 Even if, in some cases as a foreign brand you have much more weight than Chinese brands.
-This is not the case regarding e-commerce platform.
-Taobao is very powerful in China and has invested in advertisement, promotion but also in tools in order to optimize the website.
-They made the choice to put money for television.
-They realized that it was the best way to invest instead of putting money in internet sites.
-In spite of millions and millions of dollars that Ebay spent in order to staying the competition, their opponents did a better job because they took in consideration the full market.
+This is not the case regarding the e-commerce platform.
+Taobao is very powerful in China and has invested in the advertisement, and promotion but also in tools in order to optimize the website.
+They made the choice to put money into television.
+They realized that it was the best way to invest instead of putting money on internet sites.
+In spite of millions and millions of dollars that eBay spent in order to stay in the competition, their opponents did a better job because they took into consideration the full market.

-In addition , Ebay creators should have employed Chinese people to integrate their teams.
-It would have been very useful because these people could have handle better the language and all the features of the Chinese market.
+In addition, eBay creators should have employed Chinese people to integrate their teams.
+It would have been very useful because these people could have handled better the language and all the features of the Chinese market.
 Asking for help could have been useful to take benefit from their knowledge and experience regarding the Chinese market.

 I would like to contact ebay resellers in China ?
 Can you help us with that ?